Standard Definitions of Roofing Terms

 brooming – embedding a ply by using a broom to smooth it out and ensure contact with the adhesive under the ply

-built-up roofing – a continuous, semiflexible membrane consisting of plies of saturated felts, coated felts, fabrics or mats assembled in place with alternate layers of bitumen, and surfaced with mineral aggregate, bituminious materials, or a granule surfaced sheet (abbreviation, B.U.R)
+built-up roofing – a continuous, semiflexible membrane consisting of plies of saturated felts, coated felts, fabrics, or mats assembled in place with alternate layers of bitumen, and surfaced with mineral aggregate, bituminous materials, or a granule surfaced sheet (abbreviation, B.U.R)

 cant strip – a beveled strip used under flashings to modify the angle at the point where the roofing or waterproofing membrane meets any vertical element